dotnet/versions/build-info/dotnet/README.md

-## Legacy (2.1 and prior) build-info
+## Legacy (2.1 and prior) Build Information

+**This information is no longer regularly updated post .NET Core 2.1**

-The directory that holds information about the current builds that are available for each repo.
+The directory that holds information about the builds that are available for each repo.

 ### Structure